rskelly/flood/README.md

 ## Operation

-`Flood` takes as input a DTM and an optional list of seed points representing locations within basins.
+`flood` takes as input a DTM and an optional list of seed points representing locations within basins.
 If seeds are not provided, the minima in the raster are used.
 Starting from the `start` elevation and ending at the `end`, the program iteratively fills pixels below the current elevation using the [flood fill](https://en.wikipedia.org/wiki/Flood_fill) algorithm.